 In case of not receiving treatment, complications begin to appear seriously affecting the patient’s life, such as:

-- Episodes of anxiety and depression that progressively increase in frequency and intensity.
+- Anxiety and depression episodes that progressively increase in frequency and intensity.

 - Alcoholism and drug addiction.